 John S.—Class of ‘05

 4. As I have written in the recent past, I have been searching for a respirator that would work for us neck breathers.
 Well, I have found one that seems to do more than I need and is at a reasonable price.
 It is a Triton Powered Respirator - Model # PRA001.
-It cost me $ 179.99 at Amazon.com.
-Note 8/2012: It looks like they may not make this model anymore but fund a portable from the same people.
-They also comment on a new model.
+It cost me $ 179.99 at Amazon.com. ( Note 8/2012: It looks like they this product is no longer available.
+There are however similar system used for welding and other uses.
+They can be expensive, so check around.)

 It has a belt held filter/blower unit that is charged by rechargeable batteries.
 It says it runs for over 4 hours per charge.
 It has a combined approved hard hat, face shield and ear muffs unit that is attached to a nylon protective shroud that hangs down around your neck and upper chest - covering your stoma.
 Filtered air is pumped in through the belt pack, via a hose into the back of the helmet.
 The air is forced into the helmet/shroud providing filtered air to your face and stoma.
 You can flip up the face shield, but it must be closed to function properly.
 You can use the ear muffs, or they can be kept open to allow you to hear.

 This unit says it is not designed for poison, flammable gas, explosive dusts or chemical vapor protection.
 It is designed for protection from mechanically and thermally generated particulates as would be found in such things as wood working, metal work, and welding.